DCC-EX/dcc-ex.github.io/docs/reference/software/command-reference.rst

 There are two formats for setting CAB functions, the DCC++ Classic legacy method (maintained for compatibility) and the new DCC++ EX method.
 Both methods are described here though new applications are encouraged to use the newer ``<F>`` command (capital F vs. small f).

-* This turns on and off engine decoder functions
+* The ``<F>`` command turns engine decoder functions ON and OFF
 * F0-F28 (F0 is sometimes called FL)
-* F29-F68 Support for the RCN-212 Functions
+* F29-F68 (Support for the RCN-212 Functions)
 * NOTE: setting requests are transmitted directly to mobile engine decoder
-* current state of engine functions (as known by commands issued since power on)  IS stored by the CommandStation
+* Current state of engine functions (as known by commands issued since power on) is stored by the CommandStation
 * All functions within a group get set all at once per NMRA DCC standards.
 * Using the new F command, the command station knows about the previous settings in the same group and will not, for example, unset F2 because you change F1.
 If however, you have never set F2, then changing F1 WILL unset F2.